pannlnwza/final_project/README.md

 2. **project_manage.py**
    - Defines functions for initializing and then saving to the main database.
-   - Manages tables for login, persons, member_pending_request, advisor_pending_request, and project.
-   - Contains class definitions for various roles in the system:
+   - Classes for role-based activities
      - `Admin`: Represents an admin in the system.
      - `Faculty`: Represents a faculty member in the system.
      - `Advisor`: Represents an advisor in the system.